ChamaKaushik/My_Walmart-Data-Project-SQL-Python/README.md

    - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.

 ### 2. Set Up Kaggle API
-   - **API Setup**: Obtain your Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to your profile settings and downloading the JSON file.
+   - **API Setup**: Obtain the Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to profile settings and downloading the JSON file.
    - **Configure Kaggle**:
-      - Place the downloaded `kaggle.json` file in your local `.kaggle` folder.
+      - Place the downloaded `kaggle.json` file in the local `.kaggle` folder.
-      - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into your project.
+      - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into the project.

 ### 3. Download Walmart Sales Data
    - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.